 Unfortunately, relatively few home studio owners are hip to the benefits of proper acoustic treatment, and fewer still bother to implement it in their own studios.

-In this guide, we cover the most important principles for building your own custom DIY acoustic panels.
+In this guide, we uncover the cheapest way to acoustically treat a room.
+We’ll cover the most important principles for building your own custom DIY acoustic panels.
 Here you will learn the basics of how to build your own acoustic panels, what materials you will need, proper placement, and the rationale behind it all.

 We drew heavily quite a number of helpful tips from a few videos on the YouTube channel “Lonely Rocker”.
 The channel is packed full of helpful information on acoustic treatment and other equally valuable bits of studio wisdom, so we suggest that you check it out.

 - How Acoustic Panels Work